tcmartin/GPTPlugins4All/README.md

 - Generate structured API representations for AI interactions.
 - Dynamically construct API calls based on OpenAPI specs.
 - Support OAuth2.0 flow for token acquisition and usage.
+- Easily create and manage instances of AI assistants and threads for interactive sessions
+- Command-Line Interface (CLI) for convenient management of configurations and interactions.

 ## Installation